-- □ A non-toxic solution will be used to disinfect and sanitize the buses after each group of students. - ❑ When possible, buses will be rotated to allow time for ventilation after sanitizing as an extra measure as per the guidance from the CDC and ODE. - □ Students will be asked to comply with physical distancing guidelines when waiting at the bus stop, during boarding and while exiting the bus. - If possible, students should wait in a parent's vehicle until the bus arrives at the bus stop. - □ The seats next to and behind the driver will remain empty. - Bus riders will board from the front of the bus and then proceed to the rear of the bus to take a seat.
-When unloading, students will unload from the front to the back to minimize passing others in the center aisle. - □ Students will wash their hands or use sanitizer after getting off the bus. - □ Siblings will be encouraged to sit together. - High touch-point areas, like handrails, door handles, and the driver area will be cleaned in between bus runs and the buses will be thoroughly sanitized each night.

-- We will sit two students per seat but strive to have no more than one student per seat and seat family members together when possible.
-Each wearing a face mask. - Bus staff and students are required to wear cloth face masks on buses due to the size of space and proximity of individuals to each other.
-If a bus driver wears glasses, the driver may wear a face shield rather than a face mask. - Windows may be open for increased air circulation during seasonal times of the year. - □ Families are encouraged to transport their children to school to reduce the number of students on a bus. - □ Athletic teams may need to develop a travel roster. - Parents may sign a release of liability that would allow them to transport their own children to athletic contests. - □ We will continue to follow the BCSD BOE Policy.
+Grade-level specific equipment will be labeled and stored for use by the same grade-level each day.
+To limit exposure to other students and staff, recess will be separated by classes and grade-level cohorts.
+More information can be found at CDC-Recess Wha t are our transportation protocols?
+Masks must be worn while on school transportation Students will be asked to comply with physical distancing guidelines when waiting at the bus stop, during boarding and while exiting the bus.
+If possible, students should wait in a parent's vehicle until the bus arrives at the bus stop.
+Bus riders will board from the front of the bus and then proceed to the rear of the bus to take a seat.
+When unloading, students will unload from the front to the back to minimize passing others in the center aisle.
+Students will wash their hands or use sanitizer after getting off the bus.
+Siblings will be encouraged to sit together.
+High touch-point areas, like handrails, door handles, and the driver area will be cleaned in between bus runs and the buses will be thoroughly sanitized each night. ū We will sit two students per seat but strive to have no more than one student per seat and seat family members together when possible.
+Each wearing a face mask.
+Windows may be open for increased air circulation during seasonal times of the year.
+Families are encouraged to transport their children to school to reduce the number of students on a bus.
+Athletic teams may need to develop a travel roster.
+Parents may sign a release of liability that would allow them to transport their own children to athletic contests.
+We will continue to follow the BCSD BOE Policy.